-As winter really sets in, the frost, snow and ice make for a magical setting.
+As winter sets in, the frost, snow and ice make for a magical setting.
 Great for firing up imaginations.
-We’ve gathered six of our favourite winter writing prompts from Pobble 365.
+We’ve gathered six of our favourite wintery writing prompts from Pobble 365.
 Can your class use them to create some wonderful winter writing?

 Winter is coming…